i2p/i2p.www/i2p2www/spec/streaming.rst

   6    DELAY_REQUESTED                 1       2 byte           Optional delay.
 How many milliseconds the sender of this packet
                                                [Integer]_       wants the recipient to wait before sending any more data.
 A value greater than 60000 indicates choking.
+A value of 0 requests an immediate ack.

   7    MAX_PACKET_SIZE_INCLUDED        3       2 byte           The maximum length of the payload.
 Send with SYNCHRONIZE.
                                                [Integer]_